dcao/website/blog/2026-06-06--digital-ideas/index.md

 former.
 Unfortunately, writing the book alone will not abolish the prison.

 When I entered the PhD, I wanted my computing work to do both and more.
-I want the work to materially affect change in subjugated peoples' lives---that's why I chose computer science.
+I want the work to not just materially affect change in subjugated peoples' lives, but to materially disrupt the systems that create the conditions for the subjugation in the first place---that's why I chose computer science.
 I also wanted the work to have something theoretically interesting to say about marginalized folks' experiences with the digital.
 On *top* of that (and I didn't fully recognize this at the time), I also wanted my work to be theoretically interesting and rigorous in a computing capacity as well.
 My Achilles heel has always been being interested in twenty-five different things and wanting to be perfect at all of them, and my initial PhD goals were a manifestation of that: I wanted a project that was theoretically sound in both a humanities and computing register while also creating material change for people in the real world.
 And in my own experience, I've found that project incredibly difficult.
 In some ways, this is a benefit I have over the humanities girlies---the nature of my field makes it impossible to pretend.

 Because I do programming languages research, part of the day-to-day of my research practice involves building programming tools.
 One initial theory I had